AGVGA/Blackjack-with-Python/README.md

 <br>

 **Blackjack**, formerly also **Black Jack** and **Vingt-Un**, is the American member of a global family of [banking games](https://en.wikipedia.org/wiki/Glossary_of_card_game_terms#banking_game) known as [Twenty-One](https://en.wikipedia.org/wiki/Twenty-One_(card_game)), whose relatives include the British game of Pontoon and the European game, Vingt-et-Un.
-It is a comparing <a href = https://en.wikipedia.org/wiki/Card_game target ="_blank">card game</a> between one or more players and a dealer, where each player in turn competes against the dealer.
+It is a comparing [card game](https://en.wikipedia.org/wiki/Card_game) between one or more players and a dealer, where each player in turn competes against the dealer.
 Players do not compete against each other.
 It is played with one or more decks of 52 cards, and is the most widely played casino banking game in the world.
 Blackjack has over 100 rule variations.

 ### General Rules